 Born and raised in inner-city Washington, DC, by a strong single mother, I grew up in a multi-racial, multi-ethnic, multi-class faith community that gave me opportunities to live beyond the ordinary limitations of my socio-economic circumstance.
 My church was my first experience of the beauty that can arise when we transcend boundaries of difference, and I have lived my adult life helping others imagine even greater possibilities.

 My career began in a socioeconomically diverse Camp Blue Ridge, a multi-racial Boys & Girls Club of America and a multi-denominational urban Young Life.
 It was in these contexts that I began cultivating skills as a connector and collaborator, working to expand the limits of what was perceived as normative.
 I went on to advance these skill-sets as both a classroom educator for Atlanta Public Schools and an on-air educator with WPBA30, Atlanta public television’s MindBusters, for which I won an EMMY® and other awards.
 While with APS, I piloted and co-piloted multiple innovative initiatives, including Teen Leadership (a character development / life-skills / public speaking program), The School for the Common Good (a service learning program) and STAR Academy (a future-teacher magnet program).
 Since then I have excelled as a lead administrator, curriculum developer, program designer, process facilitator and was founder and director of Kid Cultivators, an ecology-focused missional youth development organization.
-Most recently I have begun collaborating as a “knowledge worker” / process facilitator with top-notch consulting firms who use design theory to help courageous leaders solve complex problems.
+Most recently I have begun collaborating as a “knowledge worker” / creative group process designer with top-notch consulting firms who use design theory to help courageous leaders solve complex problems.
 I have spent 20 years as a leader in formal and informal education settings in both the public and private, for-profit and non-profit arenas, using my talent for collaborating with unlikely partners to create greater synergies and connecting people to resources in order to expand capacity for what is possible.

 I hope we can connect!